 These renewed principles will ensure suppliers are monitoring prepayment accounts to identify customers who might be at risk of facing financial difficulties.
 Suppliers may also provide discretionary credit as well as signposting customers to debt advice and financial support where appropriate.
 The principles also provide assurances about existing protections for prepayment customers.
-The updated principles had 12 suppliers as signatories at the time of launch, October 2016: Bristol Energy, British Gas, Cooperative Energy, Ecotricity, EDF, E.ON, First Utility, Good Energy, npower, ScottishPower, SSE and Utility Warehouse and Utilita became signatories in November 2016.
-Tonik Energy became signatories in July 2018.
+The updated principles had 12 suppliers as signatories at the time of launch, October 2016: Bristol Energy, British Gas, Cooperative Energy, Ecotricity, EDF, E.ON, First Utility, Good Energy, npower, ScottishPower, SSE and Utility Warehouse.
+Utilita became signatories in November 2016 and both Tonik Energy and Bulb became signatories in July 2018.
 In August 2018, TOTO Energy became signatories and in November 2018, Together Energy became signatories to the PPM principles.

 Smart Prepayment Change of Supplier Principles

 Energy UK worked with industry to develop smart prepayment change of supplier principles to provide improved safeguards for smart meter prepayment customers switching supplier.

 By signing up to the principles Suppliers take responsibility to provide information and support to ensure that customers who have a smart meter in prepayment mode feel empowered throughout the switching process.